Chromatic aberration: Image processing to reduce the appearance of lateral chromatic aberration

-In some circumstances, it is possible to correct some of the effects of chromatic aberration in digital post-processing.
-However, in real-world circumstances, chromatic aberration results in permanent loss of some image detail.
-Detailed knowledge of the optical system used to produce the image can allow for some useful correction.
+While chromatic aberrations result in a permanent loss of some image detail, it may be possible to reconstruct the image in digital post-processing.
 In an ideal situation, post-processing to remove or correct lateral chromatic aberration would involve scaling the fringed color channels, or subtracting some of a scaled versions of the fringed channels, so that all channels spatially overlap each other correctly in the final image.

 As chromatic aberration is complex (due to its relationship to focal length, etc.) some camera manufacturers employ lens-specific chromatic aberration appearance minimization techniques.
 Almost every major camera manufacturer enables some form of chromatic aberration correction, both in-camera and via their proprietary software.
 Third-party software tools such as PTLens are also capable of performing complex chromatic aberration appearance minimization with their large database of cameras and lenses.

 In reality, even theoretically perfect post-processing based chromatic aberration reduction-removal-correction systems do not increase image detail as well as a lens that is optically well-corrected for chromatic aberration would for the following reasons: